 One of the most amazing temporary sites of a Canadian winter is the Hotel de Glace.
 This amazing structure made entirely of snow and ice is the only one of it’s kind on the whole continent.
 Guests can choose a themed suite, explore the great hall, get a drink from the ice bar, and check out the ice slide!
-This year the ice hotel is open from January 4th to March 26th, and is a sought after destination for people around the world.
+The ice hotel is generally open from January to March, and is a sought after destination for people around the world.

 Watch the World Pond Hockey Championships

 It doesn’t get more Canadian than skating out onto a frozen pond for a game of shinny.
 Unless, of course, you are skating out to participate in the World Pond Hockey Championships that have been held in Plaster Rock, New Brunswick since 2002.
 This winter the event takes place from February 16th-19th 2017 and includes over 100 teams from around the globe.
 Around 20 rinks are set up on top of Roulston Lake for the championship.
 Thousands of visitors attend the series each year, and it is a must see for any true hockey fan.

 An ice castle is the stuff childhood dreams are made of, but at Lake Louise it is a crystal reality.
 Each year a castle is built on the lake and it’s free for visitors to skate around.
 If you want even more chilly art, the Ice Magic Festival alongside the lake features amazing ice carvings from artists around the world, and their creations are on display this year from January 19-29th.
 Each year has a different theme, and a team of carvers try their best to represent it in their work.
 Even if you can’t make it in January, you can still check out the sculptures if you are lucky, as they stay up for as long as weather allows.

 Meet A Real Live Snowman